jingleheimer-schmidt/biome-mood-lighting/readme.md

 # Overview

+* Adds a lamp that is colored based on the biome where it is built
-* Adds a combinator that outputs the color of the biome where it is built
+* Adds a constant combinator that outputs the color of the biome where it is built
-* Color is provided as component Red, Green, and Blue signals
+* Combinator color is provided as component Red, Green, and Blue signals
-* Signal values are updated when the combinator is built, and every time the GUI is opened
+* Lamp color and combinator signal values are updated when the entity is built, and every time the GUI is opened
-* Biome color is based on the map color of the dominant tile in a small radius around the combinator
+* Biome color is based on the map color of the dominant tile in a small radius around the entity

 ***